-Employers must report individual workers’ wages each quarter for the Division of Employment Security (DES) wage record files to be used for determining monetary benefits if a worker files an unemployment claim.
-Select one of the subjects below to go directly to your area of interest or scroll down to view all.
+Employers must report individual workers’ wages each quarter for the Division of Employment Security (DES) wage record files.
+This information is used to determine monetary benefits if a worker files an unemployment claim.
+Contribution and Wage Reports (Modes- 4) will no longer be mailed to employers effective fourth quarter 2020.
+Please visit uinteract.labor.mo.gov to file online or click here for a paper copy.

 - Methods to Report and Pay Tax